<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=155486331574868&amp;ev=PageView&amp;noscript=1">

 The first step is to become more conscious of the issue.
 Try to assess the level of switch tasking in your life and then ask yourself, what actions do I want to take (am I willing to take) to protect my own time, well-being, and ultimately, GPA?

-Second, if you are interested in more personalized guidance on how to manage the college planning and preparation process, PCC is here for you.
+If you are interested in more personalized guidance on how to manage the college planning and preparation process, PCC is here for you.
 Get in touch with Princeton College Consulting today.